Getting Started

 Assigning a port

-since we’ve still got the other server
+We’ve set the keyword port=8001 since we’ve still got the other server

-’s documentation.
+running with Publish’s documentation.
 If you’ve only got one server going

-then you don’t need to worry about port
+then you don’t need to worry about port.

 If you’ve got a non-package project setup from above then just use the command it printed out to run.
 Something like